This page gives details of some outcomes from EBNet funding applications. For more outputs, see the Resources page.

 - Meeting the nutrient neutrality challenge using newly developed biological technology – Dr Yonqiang Liu, University of Southampton/Adam White, Plantwork Systems Ltd

-EBNet BIV & POC project dissemination
+EBNet POC & BIV project dissemination

 POC Dissemination